 Fruits contain the least amount of iron compared to other iron food sources, but fruits with their high vitamin C helps in overall iron absorption.
 Also, Fruits can be a great snack option for kids.
 Serve them whole or as a fresh fruit juice, milkshake or smoothie.

-Some good sources of iron-rich and Vitamin C fruits includes Amla (Indian Gooseberry), Pomegranate, Watermelon, Black Jamun, Black grapes, Plums, Strawberries, Avocado, Apples, Bananas, and oranges provide some amount of iron.
+Some good sources of iron-rich and Vitamin C fruits include Amla (Indian Gooseberry), Pomegranate, Watermelon, Black Jamun, Black grapes, Plums, Strawberries, Avocado, Apples, Bananas, and oranges provide some amount of iron.
 As far as possible stick with fresh fruits rather than canned fruits.

-Check out some iron enriched fruit recipes
+Check out some iron-enriched fruit recipes